-685 Site-specific annual operating hours should be collected following best-practice data collection techniques as appropriate.
+846 Site-specific annual operating hours should be collected following best-practice data collection techniques as appropriate.
 In most cases, it should not be assumed that the lighting hours of operation are identical to the reported operating hours for the business.
 Any use of site-specific annual operating hours information will be subject to regulatory approval and potential measurement and verification adjustment.
+Maintain a consistent approach with the intent of reporting accurate savings; do not use site-specific hours in some cases and Appendix D hours in others to boost savings.

-686 EmPOWER Maryland DRAFT Final Impact Evaluation Report Evaluation Year 4 (June 1, 2012 - May 31, 2013) Commercial & Industrial Prescriptive & Small Business Programs, Navigant, March 31, 2014.
+847 EmPOWER Maryland DRAFT Final Impact Evaluation Report Evaluation Year 4 (June 1, 2012 -May 31, 2013) Commercial & Industrial Prescriptive & Small Business Programs, Navigant, March 31, 2014.